 - I understand that if this declaration is false in any material particular the copy supplied to me by you will be an infringing copy and that I shall be liable for infringement of copyright as if I had made it myself.

 - I will retain only a single paper copy and will destroy any electronic copies after printing.

 How long does it take to receive the item that I have requested?

 Straightforward requests for British Library material may take around 5 working days.

 Times vary for the delivery of articles and books from institutions other than the British Library.
 Requests made to other UK libraries may take two weeks or longer and requests submitted to international libraries may take several months.

 Most loans are for consultation within the library only but if the supplier permits lending you can borrow the item.

-Different restrictions on photocopying are imposed by libraries lending the items.
-All photocopying must be done within the UK Copyright guidelines.
-Some libraries insist on any photocopying being done only with permission, or by a staff-mediated service.
+Different restrictions on copying are imposed by supplying libraries.
+All copying must be done within the UK Copyright guidelines.
+Some libraries insist on any copying being done only with permission, or by a staff-mediated service.
 Ask your library for details.

-If an interlibrary loan item is lost or damaged whilst on loan to you, we will pass on to you the amount charged by the British Library for lost items (see prices).
-More will be charged if the item is more expensive to replace.
+If an interlibrary loan item is lost or damaged whilst on loan to you, we will pass on to you the amount charged by the British Library for lost items, currently £163.10 (more will be charged if the item is more expensive to replace).

 This charge does not mean you have purchased the item.
 If you subsequently find it, it must be returned and you may be entitled to a partial refund.